-The courses developed a network of Somali leaders of different clans who attended the AfR meetings.
+The courses created a network of leaders of different Somali clans who attended the AfR meetings.
 They created a charity ‘Somali Initiative for Dialogue and Democracy’.
-Sizeable delegations attended conferences in Caux.
-Connections were made with parliamentarians and diplomats, and articles published in newspapers.
+Sizeable delegations attended conferences at the IofC conference centre in Caux, Switzerland.
+Connections were made with parliamentarians and diplomats, and articles were published in newspapers.
 An intergenerational dialogue workshop, ‘Peace Begins at Home’ was developed to address the generation gap in the community.

 Since 2012, when a transitional government was formed in Somalia, a significant number of those who had received the training returned to take part in the rebuilding process, at considerable risk to their lives.
 The ‘Refugees as Re-Builders‘ course grew out of this initial training.

 Building on this model, AfR continues to support refugees who are working to reconcile their diaspora communities and contribute, where possible, to reconciliation in their countries of origin.

 This work is coordinated through weekly open online meetings to share news from home countries and report on developments in trust-building projects.

 Peter Riddell has worked with Initiatives of Change (IofC UK) organising trust-building programmes between people of different faiths based on shared ethical values, in particular with people who have suffered due to Britain’s colonial legacy.